xinli94/dl-inference-server/README.md

     pip install --no-cache-dir --upgrade setuptools

-With those prerequisites installed the C++ and Python client libraries and example image\_client application can be built:
+With those prerequisites installed, the C++ and Python client libraries and example image\_client application can be built:

     make -f Makefile.clients all pip